Klavionik/battleship-tui/README.md

 > access will work until you log off.

 > [!NOTE]
 > At the moment, the user management is handled by Auth0.
+The game serve doesn't store
-I don't store your credentials.
+> your credentials.

 ## Screenshots
 <details>